Kerri0581/Hello-world/README.md

 <p> My results based on my online learning style is that i am an auditory learner.
 I have a high ability to remember what i hear and say.
 I really enjoy a classroom environment where i can take part in small group discussions to cement my learning.
 I am able to remember instructions well and am able to perfect my understanding better when i carry out a given task.
   <p> I find it easier to understand things when i can study with a friend and discuss what i have learnt.
 When reading i tend to skip through the main content however i take not of pictures, bullet points and chapter titles then read out loud what i think it is about.
 I regularly make flash cards for various materials i have learnt and read them out loud repeatedly.
 I prefer to discuss ideas i do not totally understand to deepen my understanding.
 I am very easily distracted from the task at hand and hate loud noises around me while trying to study. </p>
   <h3> Myers Briggs Personality Test </h3>
   <p> Based on the results of the Myers Briggs Personality test i am an Advocate.
 I have a sense of idealism and morality and am capable of taking concrete steps to realise my goals and make a positive and lasting impact.
 I love helping people but i also thrive on making people realise that they don't need my help either.
 I teach them to be confident in their abilities and knowledge enough to not need me to help them at all.
+  <h4> Strengths </h4>
   <p> I have a vivid imagination and a very strong sense of compassion.
-I find it difficult to solve technical issues but love finding the perfect solution for my loved ones.
-By seeing through dishonesty and alterior motives i like to step right into a honest discussion to get to the heart of something. </p>
+I find it dificult to solve technical issues but love finding the perfect solution for my loved ones.
+I can see through dishonesty and alterior motives because of this i prefer to get into a honest discussion quickly to get to the heart of something. </p>
-  <p> My writing style is fluid and inspirational appealing to the inner idealist in the audience.
-I find that when i am proud of what i am speaking about i can get my point accross easily with warmth and passion.
+  <p> I am inspring yet convincing.
+My writing style is fluid and inspirational, instantly appealing to the inner idealist.
+I find that when i am proud of what i am speaking or writing about i can get my point accross easily with passion, however if my passion for the suject is decreased i tend to lose interest quickly and become distracted. </p>
+  <p> I am very decisive, i follow through on my ideas with conviction, willpower and necessary planning to see things through to the end.
+Rather than seeing things as they i would like them to be i act on them to make them a reality. </p>
+<p> I am determined and passionate, when i see something as important i pursue it with convction that even suprises those around me.
+I will rock the boat if i have to to achieve what i want, much to the dislike of many, but my passion for my cause is not seen by everyone, even those close to me. </p>
+<h4> Weaknesses</h4>
+<p>I am highly vulnerable to criticism, questioning my motives will get you on my bad side very quickly.
+I am extremely private when it comes to my personal life, i do this to avoid truly opening up to someone.
+It takes me a while to trust new friends and even longer to gain back trust when it it broken for any reason. </p>
+<p> I am very perfectionistic, my pursuit for the ideal even in situations where it is not always possible such as business and romance.
+I too easily drop and ignore healthy relationships believing that i deserve more and that there are better ones down the road.
+I will not settle for less than perfect and resent people that try to get in my way of achieving perfection in all that i do ( particularly so at exam time eek?? </p>
+<p> I always need to have a cause - i get so caught up in the passion of my pursuit that any othe cumbersome maintenance work that comes in between that is seen as cumbersome.
+Even personal maintenance of myself such as family time or social time, i find that when i am away from a task that is not aimed at pursuing my dream i am not fully satisfied, i am always thinking that i need to get back to studying.
+As a chronic pain sufferer it is this cause that not only keeps me distracted from the pain but also keeps me going, feeling like i am achieving something.
+This even raised by my pain psychologist asking if i need to always achieve something to feel worthy - my response was "yes" </p>
+  <p> I burn out very easily - My passion and poor patience for routine maintenance, and tendency to prove myself as ideal tend to leave me with minimal options to let off steam.
+Finding me likely to exhaust myself in short order if i don't find a way to balance my ideeals with day to day living. </p>

+<h3> Big Five Personality Test </h3>
+<h4> Openness - 62.5% </h4>

+<h4> Conscientiousness - 85% </h4>

+<h4> Extraversion - 73% </h4>

+<h4> Agreeableness - 81% </h4>

+<h4> Neuroticism - 40% </h4>